How To Increase Your Mortgage Preapproval Amount: A Guide To Getting The Most Home You Can Afford

 How Much Can You Get Preapproved For?

-A mortgage preapproval is the first step of many in the process of obtaining a mortgage.
-Essentially, a preapproval allows you to get a jumpstart on the mortgage application process before you find a home that you want to buy.
-It involves a close look at your income, assets, and credit.
+A mortgage preapproval essentially allows you to get a jump-start on the mortgage application process before you find a home you want to buy.
+Preapproval requires a close look at your income, assets and credit.

-When you receive a preapproval letter, it will indicate a dollar amount that the lender would be willing to lend you.
-The amount reflects what the lender thinks you can afford to repay based on your income, credit, and assets.
-Know that the amount indicated in your preapproval isn’t necessarily what you can afford to spend.
+When you receive a preapproval letter, it indicates the dollar amount a lender is willing to lend you.
+The amount reflects what the lender thinks you can repay based on your income, credit and assets.

 See What You Qualify For